-The atomic nucleus is the small central part of the atom, with a positive electric charge and in which most of the mass of the atom is concentrated.
-Ernest Ruthenford discovered it in 1911.
+The atomic nucleus is the small central part of the atom, with positive electric charge and in which most of the mass of the atom is concentrated.
+It was discovered by Ernest Ruthenford in 1911.
 After the discovery of the neutron, in 1932, the atomic nucleus model was quickly developed by Dmitri Ivanenko and Werner Heisenberg.

 Properties of the atomic nucleus

 Almost the entire mass of an atom is found in the atomic nucleus, with a very small contribution from the electron cloud because electrons weigh very little compared to neutrons and protons.
 Protons and neutrons come together to form the atomic nucleus through the nuclear force.

 The force that holds the subparticles together in the nucleus of the atoms is the energy that is obtained in the reactions of nuclear fusion and nuclear fusion.
 When these bonds of force are broken, a mass loss is experienced that becomes energy according to Albert Einstein's theory.
 E = mc 2